ankitpro/LOK-Scripts/README.md

 ### **What not to do**
 1. Do not close the game session in the browser as that might make the developer know that a script is running and your access token might change.

+# **Upcoming Features - Coming Soon**
+1. Adding logging to check things done by the script.
+2. Multiple account handling feature with reference name as input for the EU.
+3. Enable or disable notifications.
+4. Providing a link of each game after its status so that EU's can open the link and know the status of that specific game.